lambdulus/core/README.md

 this is known as MultiLambda.
 This convention is purely syntactic sugar.
 It is simplification for:
 `(λ x . (λ y . (λ z . (y z x) )))`

-Hovewer this example can be written even shortly.
+Hovewer this example can be written in even shorter way.
 With SLI enabled we can write it like:
 `(λxyz.yzx)`
 It means the same thing - this whitespace-omitting practice originated from white-board writing.
 On the white-board there is no simple way to properly write whitespaces - so we used to omit them altogether.